TheCodemate/business-managment-system-be/README.md

 - Products
   * getting all products
-  * getting product by id
+  * getting a product by id

 - Members
-  * registering new member
+  * registering a new member
   * activating new member
   * logging in member
   * logging out member